+And a couple of other warning dialogs as well – all basically saying that there are things in the import that aren’t in the Skyline document.
+This is normal.

 Alternatively, you can simply import the peak boundaries directly into Skyline for viewing and visualization.
 To do this, click on File -> Import -> Peak Boundaries, and open the file that you created in the last section.
 The peak boundaries determined by peak view should then be imported directly into Skyline.
 You can then inspect the peak boundaries directly through the chromatogram view.